QuantumQuaser/heart_stroke-_prediction/README.md

 - `notebooks/` - Jupyter notebooks detailing

  the analysis process.
-- `scripts/` - Python scripts for preprocessing, model training, and evaluation.
 - `models/` - Serialized versions of the trained machine learning models.
 - `visuals/` - Generated visualizations from the EDA.